-- 3.13.6.4 A misrepresentation of Providers on the MCO's Provider Directory may be determined by the STATE to be an intentional misrepresentation in order to induce Beneficiaries to select the MCO. - 3.13.6.5 The MCO must identify whether the Network Provider is accepting new patients. - 3.13.6.6 The Provider directory shall include a phone number where an Enrollee may call to verify or receive current information and shall be updated: - If in paper format, at least monthly, and - If in electronic format, no later than thirty (30) calendar days after the MCO receives updated Network Provider information. - 3.13.6.7 The Provider directory document must be posted on the MCO's web site.
+- 3.13.6.4 A misrepresentation of Providers on the MCO's Provider Directory may be determined by the STATE to be an intentional misrepresentation in order to induce Beneficiaries to select the MCO. - 3.13.6.5 The MCO must identify whether the Network Provider is accepting new patients. - 3.13.6.6 The Provider directory shall include a phone number where an Enrollee may call to verify or receive current information and shall be updated: - If in paper format, at least monthly, if the MCO does not have a mobile-enabled electronic directory, or quarterly if the MCO has a mobile-enabled electronic directory and - If in electronic format, no later than thirty (30) calendar days after the MCO receives updated Network Provider information.[42 CFR 438.10(h)(3)(i)(A)] - 3.13.6.7 The Provider directory document must be posted on the MCO's web site.
 The document must meet all of the Provider Directory Guidelines and may not differ from the State-approved paper copy.
 The MCO web site must include the Provider Directory as a machine readable file, in a format specified by CMS.
 [42 CFR §438.10(h)(4)]